Investigating the relation between gravitational wave tests of general relativity: Introduction

 To do this, we apply the tests to simulated observations of waveforms with parameters similar to GW150914~\cite{GW150914} and GW170608~\cite{GW170608}, as a paradigmatic high- and low-mass event, respectively.
 We also apply the tests to simulated observations of non-GR waveforms of the type used in the parameterized tests (purely phenomenological in the case of the tests of GW generation, and coming from the dispersion due to a massive graviton for the GW propagation test), as well as the self-consistently modified effective-one-body (EOB) waveforms used to check the performance of the IMR consistency test in~\cite{Ghosh:2016qgn,Ghosh:2017gfp}.
-While one would ideally want to use waveforms constructed in specific alternative theories in such a study, numerical simulations in such theories are not yet advanced enough to provide such waveforms, though they are progressing (see, e.g.,~\cite{Hirschmann:2017psw,Witek:2018dmd,Okounkova:2019zjf,Okounkova:2020rqw,East:2020hgw,Silva:2020omi,East:2021bqk} for binary black hole simulations and~\cite{Barausse:2012da,Shibata:2013pra,Bezares:2021dma} for simulations of binary neutron stars), as are analytical calculations (e.g.,~\cite{Sennett:2016klh,Bernard:2018hta,Bernard:2018ivi,Bernard:2019yfz,Tahura:2018zuq,Tahura:2019dgr,Khalil:2018aaj,Julie:2018lfp,Julie:2019sab,Sennett:2019bpc,Huber:2020xny,Shiralilou:2020gah,Shiralilou:2021mfl,Brax:2021qqo,Battista:2021rlh}).
-Additionally, there is progress in simulations that could be used as proxies for non-GR effects, e.g., of charged binary black holes~\cite{Bozzola:2020mjx,Bozzola:2021elc}, and of binaries of black hole mimickers, such as boson stars~\cite{Liebling:2017fv, Cardoso:2016oxy, Bezares:2017mzk, Palenzuela:2017kcg, Helfer:2018vtq, Sanchis-Gual:2018oui, Bezares:2018qwa}.
-There are also constructions of self-consistent waveforms based on analytical knowledge of modified theories~\cite{Carson:2020cqb} (also used in~\cite{Carson:2020ter}) that could be useful in these sorts of studies.

-Another important line of research is considering the effects on tests of GR of missing physics in the waveform models, e.g., higher modes, for which there is an initial study in~\cite{Pang:2018hjb}, as well as eccentricity (for which there are fairly well developed numerical relativity calculations for binary black holes and some waveform models that reproduce these results reasonably well in certain portions of the parameter space, e.g.,~\cite{Hinder:2017sxy,Huerta:2019oxn,Ramos-Buades:2019uvh,Liu:2019jpg,Chiaramello:2020ehz,Chen:2020lzc,Gayathri:2020coq,Setyawati:2021gom,Islam:2021mha,Liu:2021pkr,Yun:2021jnh,Nagar:2021xnh}).
-Other important physical effects to consider are those from gravitational lensing (e.g., the effects calculated in~\cite{Ezquiaga:2020gdt} in the geometrical optics regime as well as wave optics effects~\cite{Takahashi:2003ix,Pagano:2020rwj}), and the presence of a third body (e.g., the calculations in~\cite{Meiron:2016ipr,DOrazio:2019fbq,Gupta:2019unn,Toubiana:2020drf,Cardoso:2021vjq,Chandramouli:2021kts,Yu:2021dqx}) and other environmental effects (e.g., from gas or dark matter)~\cite{Barausse:2014tra,Toubiana:2020drf}.

-Similarly, one should consider waveforms from binaries of black hole mimickers (see~\cite{Johnson-McDaniel:2018uvs, Islam:2019dmk} for some simple checks using rescaled binary neutron star and black hole--neutron star waveforms, respectively, and~\cite{Toubiana:2020lzd} for a toy model for such waveforms).
-Finally, one needs to assess the effects of systematic errors in the baseline GR waveform models, which could plausibly start to affect current combined constraints, as discussed in~\cite{Moore:2021eok}, and will definitely be important even for loud individual events in future detectors, as discussed in, e.g.,~\cite{Purrer:2019jcp,Ferguson:2020xnm}.

 We give an overview of the tests considered in Sec.~\ref{sec:test_overview}, describe the specifics of the simulated observations in Sec.~\ref{sec:inj}, present the results of the tests in Sec.~\ref{sec:results}, and conclude in Sec.~\ref{sec:concl}.
 We give the two-dimensional IMR consistency test plots in the Appendix.